greymd/teip/README.md

 ### On Windows (x86_64)

-`teip` command will be available on PowerShell after installing with the installer distributed from below URL.
+`teip` command will be available on PowerShell after installing with the executable file distributed from below URL.

 <!-- ins.x86_64_start -->
 https://github.com/greymd/teip/releases/download/v1.2.1/teip_installer-1.2.1-x86_64-pc-windows-msvc.exe
 <!-- ins.x86_64_end -->
 <!-- ins.x86_64_sha256 -->SHA256: DUMMY

+**Attention:**
-However, you may get a warning because this installer is not signed.
+You may get some warning messages during the installation because this installer is not signed.
-Please verify the hash value with `Get-FileHash <FileName> -Algorithm SHA256` for secure installation.
+Please verify manually by comparing the above hash value and one given by `Get-FileHash <FileName> -Algorithm SHA256` for secure installation.
 Also, using `teip` on Windows requires some technical knowledge.
 See [Wiki > Use on Windows](https://github.com/greymd/teip/wiki/Use-on-Windows).

 ### On other UNIX or other architectures (i686, ARM, etc..)